Prom12/Prom12/README.md

 <h2>Just Me</h2>

 <h5>### Hi there 👋,</h5>
 I’m Eli and it’s very important to me that you’re here, I am a Fullstack web and app developer with diverse knowledge in several computer related projects, that is to say , I have dabbled in  3D development (Oculus), Game Development (unity), Data analysis (R) and others.
-Being given the opportunity to improve my knowledge base daily (youtube, online pdf, documentations) and collaborating with individual and teams is something I am grateful about.
+Being given the opportunity to improve my knowledge base daily (youtube, online pdf, documentations) and collaborating with individuals and teams is something I am grateful about.

 <h2>As A Web Developer (Sorted according to Preference) </h2>
 <h5>Worked with:</h5>